 Our faculty possess unique and diverse academic and professional backgrounds, ensuring that your academic experience in our program is akin to a professional work environment.
 Students receive ample professional networking and placement opportunities with accounting firm partners, corporate executives, distinguished community leaders, guest speakers, and alumni.

 Director of MS in Accounting Program, Ed and Betty Robinson Accounting Fellow

 “Accounting is the quest for quality, not quantity."

 Accounting professionals do not worry about determining a quantity.
 Rather, they provide a unique skill set to provide quality information to an entity in order to make informed business decisions.
 Our innovative accounting curriculum focuses upon case studies, seminars, and data analysis to prepare students to make immediate contributions in a professional work environment.

 Where you’ll work

-The MS in Accounting program is part of Michigan Tech’s School of Business and Economics, which is accredited by the Association to Advance Collegiate Schools of Business (AACSB), a symbol of excellence to employers.
+The MS in Accounting program is part of Michigan Tech’s College of Business, which is accredited by the Association to Advance Collegiate Schools of Business (AACSB), a symbol of excellence to employers.
 Accounting graduates have accepted specialist positions with Deloitte, KPMG, PwC, and Grant Thornton, as well as corporate accounting positions with Nestle, Caterpillar, Kohler, and General Motors.